 The only side effect of our nontoxic natural medicine is feeling better.

 Clinical benefits from chelation therapy vary with the total number of treatments received and with severity of the condition being treated.
 More than 75 percent of patients treated have shown significant improvement from chelation therapy.
-More than 90 percent of patients receiving 35 or more treatments have benefited when they have also corrected dietary, exercise and smoking habits, which are known to aggravate occlusive arterial disease.
-Symptoms improve, blood flow to diseased organs increases, need for medication decreases and, most importantly, the quality of life becomes much more enjoyable.
+More than 90 percent of patients receiving 35 or more treatments have benefited when they have also corrected dietary, exercise, and smoking habits, which are known to aggravate occlusive arterial disease.
+Symptoms improve, blood flow to diseased organs increases, need for medication decreases, and the quality of life becomes much more enjoyable.

-When patients first hear about or consider EDTA chelation therapy, they normally have lots of questions.
-Undoubtedly you do, too.
-Here are the answers to those most commonly asked questions, explained in non-technical language.
+When patients first hear about or consider EDTA chelation therapy, they normally have lots of questions about the holistic treatment.
+Undoubtedly you do too, so here are the answers to those most commonly asked questions, explained in non-technical language.